-No. It is ok if all of your shots are in color.
+No. It is okay if all of your shots are in color.
 There is no rule here.
-It is ok if you have one or two black and white photos in your portfolio to help ad an additional dimension to your book.
+It is okay if you have one or two black and white photos in your portfolio to help add an additional dimension to your book.

 Just don’t get carried away because you think black and white images look cool, and don’t use lots of them because they tend to hide skin flaws.
 The overwhelming majority of advertising is in color, so your portfolio should be as well.

 14. Do I need to pose in swimsuits or lingerie?
 What about Nude?

 No, No and NO!
 There is no type of modeling that you HAVE to do to be a model.
 You are not required to model anything that is in conflict with your cultural or religious beliefs.
 It is not like the reality TV shows where they make all the models get naked.
 It is simply a matter of the more things that you are comfortable doing, the more opportunities that you may have.
 No legitimate modeling agency will ever demand that you work in these categories.

 That being said, if you are avoiding these categories because you don’t think you are in the best of shape. . . you are just kidding yourself.
 All the clothing in the world won’t change your measurements and the reality that you need to get in shape.
 Models are healthy, attractive people who take care of their bodies and look their best at all times.

 15. Do I need any special skills, like dancing or gymnastics?

 Special skills are not a requirement, but if you have them, be sure to show them in your portfolio.

 If I shoot a model who is a trained ballerina and can stand on pointe – I will definitely do a ballet photo of her standing on pointe.
 This is a way of showing that she has a skill that other people don’t usually have and it can make the difference in her being hired for a job that requires this skill.